danvk/boggle-paper/paper/content.typ

 $"Score"(B) >= S_"high"$.
 If two congruent boards fall in the same board class, it will produce both of them.

+In practice, the individual board classes can be treated as independent tasks in a MapReduce.

 == Results
 <results>
 The Branch and Bound procedure based on Orderly Trees runs significantly